Beth Green Beth Green

 “Where should we live?”

-Because the answer isn’t one place—it’s the place that fits how you actually live day to day.
+It sounds simple.
+But in Louisville, it’s not.
+Because the answer isn’t one place, it’s the place that fits how you actually live day to day.

 If you’ve read my guide on moving to Louisville, you already know that where you land will shape your experience far more than price alone.
+If not, it’s a helpful place to start before narrowing into specific areas.

 This breakdown will help you sort through the options in a way that feels clearer and more practical—so you’re not guessing once you get here.
+You'll also find links throughout this guide to more detailed information about many of Louisville's most popular neighborhoods, helping you compare areas based on your lifestyle, commute, and priorities.

 Most people start by looking at listings.